matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `enabled`: Set this to true to enable authorization against a CAS server.
    Defaults to false.
 * `server_url`: The URL of the CAS authorization endpoint.
+* `protocol_version`: The CAS protocol version, defaults to none (version 3 is required if you want to use "required_attributes").
 * `displayname_attribute`: The attribute of the CAS response to use as the display name.
    If no name is given here, no displayname will be set.
 * `required_attributes`:  It is possible to configure Synapse to only allow logins if CAS attributes